Secret Service tells press to leave White House grounds in highly unusual move - Local News 8

 Secret Service tells press to leave White House grounds in highly unusual move

-The US Secret Service on Monday evening told members of the White House press corps to immediately leave the White House grounds, a highly unusual decision that did not immediately come with an explanation.
+The US Secret Service on Monday evening told members of the White House press corps to immediately leave the White House grounds.

 Protesters spray painted “BHAZ” on the pillars of St. John’s Episcopal Church, which sits across the street from Lafayette Square.
 The acronym stands for “Black House Autonomous Zone,” an apparent reference to the Capitol Hill Autonomous Zone (CHAZ) in Seattle where protesters have taken over a six-square-block area of the city and kept out police in order to set up their own self-governing space.